- Download our Moving to Lagos Guide (PDF)

 International schools in Lagos

 The quality of education at international schools in Lagos tends to be high.
-Many of these schools are also equipped with state-of-the-art facilities and offer a healthy choice of extra-curricular activities.
+Many of these schools are also equipped with state-of-the-art facilities and offer a healthy selection of extra-curricular activities.

 Expats living in Lagos should be aware that education at international schools comes at a high price.
 We highly recommend that expats working in Lagos negotiate tuition allowances in their employment contract.
 Admission to the best schools in Lagos is competitive as space is limited.
-It's best to start application processes as early as possible, and we also suggest asking the employing organisation if they are affiliated with any international schools.
+It's best to start application processes as early as possible.

 Nurseries in Lagos